aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/decrypt-item.md

   calculated using the Crypto Legend in the header, the signature scope used for decryption, and the data in the structure, converted into Attribute Actions.
 - [Encrypted Data Keys](./header.md#encrypted-data-keys): The Encrypted Data Keys stored in the header.
+- [Stored Encryption Context](../structured-encryption/header.md#encryption-context): The Encryption Context stored in the header.
+- [Encryption Context](../structured-encryption/decrypt-structure#encryption-context): The full Encryption Context used.
+- Selector Context : the AttributeMap as passed to the [Branch Key Supplier](./ddb-encryption-branch-key-id-supplier.md)

 ## Behavior